Skip to main content

 3. Form 480.6C: Informative Return for Payments to Nonresidents or for Services from Sources Outside Puerto Rico

-• Covers payments to nonresidents of Puerto Rico and payments for services from sources outside Puerto Rico.
+• Covers payments to nonresidents of Puerto Rico and payments for services from sources outside Puerto Rico as well as other reportable payments that fall under the nonresident reporting requirements.

 4. Form 480.6D: Informative Return for Exempt and Excluded Income and Exempt Income Subject to Alternate Basic Tax

-• Used to report exempt or excluded income and exempt income subject to the alternate basic tax.
+• Used to report exempt or excluded income and exempt income subject to Puerto Rico’s alternate basic tax.

-5. Form 480.7C: Informative Return for Retirement Income & Annuity Distributions
+5. Form 480.7C: Informative Return for Retirement Plans & Annuities

-• Reports pension and retirement income for retirees in Puerto Rico.
+• Reports distributions from retirement plans and annuities in Puerto Rico.

 • It is broadly comparable to the IRS Form 1099-R.